rose-collectionservices/collection-services-manual/02-ACCESSIONING AND PRECUSTODIAL WORK/readme.md

 acquisition.

 There are two Box folders that we use to manage this process.
 These can be found in the Rose Library structure under Core Service Areas-->Acquisitions and include the [Rose Library
 Purchases folder](https://emory.box.com/s/0jyoj8ia07zmbr09z9xcv3dfz8gc9zjn) and the [Rose Library Gifts-in-Kind folder](https://emory.box.com/s/3rvsv79sitkit3xwdqtnx1hv063y8o0l).
 The organization of these folders is different but should be straight forward.
 Most staff should not be updating or changing paperwork in these folders but, rather, using them for reference or as part of the accessioning process.
 As new collections move through the acquisitions process, the Accessioning Archivist will update the files and move or update the paperwork as needed.
 As paperwork moves through the process, the Accessioning Archivist will use the tagging, commenting, and task list functions in Box to update Rose Library and LITS staff members about the status of the acquisition or to alert someone when an action is required.

+There is a top level folder in the Acquisitions folder called [Potential Acquisitions Reports](<https://emory.box.com/s/0y3bp9tbhpcdjiq8ldbrnezmczjwlu31> "https://emory.box.com/s/0y3bp9tbhpcdjiq8ldbrnezmczjwlu31") for acquisitions to be discussed during curators meetings.
+When a curator completes the Potential Acquisitions Report form, a formatted Word document of the results will appear in this folder while, simultaneously, a record of the results appears in the Accessioning Workflow Airtable base.

 **Paperwork Required for Purchase Payment**

 The Rose Library requires the following [forms](<https://emory.box.com/s/p1i8rtvbcvyxckekfginv6cowf2vtvmd> "https://emory.box.com/s/p1i8rtvbcvyxckekfginv6cowf2vtvmd") for purchases:

 *	Invoice (Accessioning Archivist will generate an invoice for purchases from individuals)
-*	Deed of Sale or Deed Addendum (for purchases from individuals)
+*	Deed of Sale or Deed Addendum (for purchases from individuals).
+A Deed Addendum may be used for purchase of additions to existing collection by the same donor who signed the original deed - original deed can be a deed of sale or deed of gift.
-*	Domestic Vendors and Sellers: Supplier/Individual Information Form (SIIF) and an ACH Payment Authorization Form (ACH)
+*	Domestic Vendors and Sellers: [Supplier/Individual Information Form (SIIF)](<https://finance.emory.edu/home/procurement/support-center/index.html> "https://finance.emory.edu/home/procurement/support-center/index.html") and [W-9](<https://www.irs.gov/forms-pubs/about-form-w-9> "https://www.irs.gov/forms-pubs/about-form-w-9")
-*	International Vendors and Sellers: W-8BEN-E (businesses)/W-8BEN (individuals) and Foreign Wire Transfer Form (Note: These must be submitted with the vendor every time they are paid, regardless of how long it has been since they were last paid.)
+*	International Vendors and Sellers: [W-8BEN-E (businesses)/W-8BEN](<https://www.irs.gov/forms-pubs/about-form-w-8> "https://www.irs.gov/forms-pubs/about-form-w-8") (individuals) and Foreign Wire Transfer Form (Note: These must be submitted with the vendor every time they are paid, regardless of how long it has been since they were last paid.)
 *	Vendor Forms are required when any of the following are true:

 	*	The Rose Library has never purchased from the seller.